samadd/find-points-in-polygon/README.md

 # find-points-in-polygon
 Javascript implementation of simple algorithm to determine which points reside within a given closed polygon.
-Based on the [PNPOLY algorithm found](https://www.ecse.rpi.edu/Homepages/wrf/Research/Short_Notes/pnpoly.html).
+Based on the [PNPOLY algorithm](https://www.ecse.rpi.edu/Homepages/wrf/Research/Short_Notes/pnpoly.html).

 ## How do I use this?
 A PointsInPolygonFinder interface is exposed on the global window object.